 Points to Consider for Finding the Best Quadcopter

-Quadcopters or “Drones” are very similar to some of the best rc helicopters that are designed with advanced battery and a flight controller technology.
-However, these small aircrafts are actually easier to fly with its 4 rotor design so the features and recreational capabilities should be better points to look for first.
+Quadcopters or “Drones” are like some of the best rc helicopters that are designed with advanced battery and a flight controller technology.
+However, these small aircrafts are easier to fly with its 4-rotor design so the features and recreational capabilities should be better points to look for first.
 A good tip to remember is not all quadcopters are built for camera/video footage but this will help decide which model to buy depending on its purpose of use.
 There are several micro/nano versions of quadcopters that have a 6-axis gyro capable of full aerobatics-flips, rolls, and other stunts.
 On the other hand, there are “drone/quadcopters” that are specifically designed for capturing professional imagery and video.

 Model Type – Depending on the intent of purchase, quadcopters can be designed for performance maneuvers or built as a “drone/quadcopter kits” that are manufactured by popular brands such as DJI and Parrot with high definition cameras and GPS navigational systems.
 As with rc helicopters, quadcopters can be purchased based on skill level and your personal budget.
 You may want to just get a feel for flying a quadcopter with a less expensive model to start off while saving for a drone/quadcopter kit with all the “bells and whistles.”

-Features – Is the quadcopter controlled by a radio controller similar to the rc helicopter or does it comes with an advanced GPS navigational system, smart phone/tablet applications, or quality high definition cameras?
-This will definitely determine the type of quadcopter model to consider along with price.
+Features – Is the quadcopter controlled by a radio controller like the rc helicopter or does it comes with an advanced GPS navigational system, smart phone/tablet applications, or quality high definition cameras?
+This will determine the type of quadcopter model to consider along with price.

 Price – Quadcopters (some camera equipped) can range from $100-250+ and the high-end “drone/quadcopter kits” (quadcopters designed for film & photography) can range from $500-1000+